modin-project/modin/examples/tutorial/jupyter/execution/pandas_on_unidist/README.md

 For example, if you are experiencing the error `The kernel appears to have died.
 It will restart automatically.`, you may want to modify `kernel.json` in order to fix the problem.

-For simplicity, a Linux user can use the `setup_kernel.sh` script to install kernel with MPI.
+For simplicity, the `setup_kernel.py` script may be runned to install kernel with MPI.
 Otherwise, you need to follow these steps:

 1. First, what you should do is locate `kernel.json` file with `jupyter kernelspec list` command.
 It should generally be like this.